 Some Alaskan glacier ice is only 30,000 years old, while parts of Greenland’s ice cap are 200,000 years old.
 The oldest ice, found in Antarctica, contains trapped air bubbles from Earth’s atmosphere 2.7 million years ago.

-Ice Cores
+Ice Cores and Earth’s Climate Record

 In the 1960s, scientists began sampling glacial ice by core drilling.
 Ice layers consist of sequential layers, each representing a year of snowfall.
 Similar to tree rings, these layers can be accurately dated.
 Each layer is a chemical and physical record of the atmospheric conditions that existed when the ice was created.

-By measuring oxygen-isotope levels in the air within ice-core bubbles, scientists have compiled a consecutive record of global temperatures for the past 250,000 years.
+By measuring oxygen-isotope levels in the air within ice-core bubbles, scientists have compiled a continuous record of global temperatures for the past 250,000 years.
 During this time, the Earth’s climate has been mostly unsettled.
 The exception is the unusual climatic stability of the past 10,000 years.

 Ice layers rich in volcanic ash and sulfur indicate major volcanic eruptions, while those rich in carbon and biological matter are evidence of large forest fires.
-Sequences of sulfur- and lead-rich ice layers dating to the second century CE represent the atmospheric record of the extensive silver and lead smelting conducted during Roman times.
+Sequences of sulfur- and lead-rich ice layers dating to the second century C.E. represent the atmospheric record of the extensive silver and lead smelting conducted during Roman times.

 There is much more to ice than meets the eye.
 So, is ice a mineral?
 Natural ice is a mineral, a rock, an object of great beauty and an invaluable record of the Earth’s past atmospheric conditions.